Tami Hill-Washington, Ed.M.

-Prior to Turnaround, Tami held a variety of positions within the K-12 system serving as a high school social studies teacher, dean of students, assistant principal and instructional coach consultant.
-Previously, Tami worked in a top-performing charter management organization, Success Academy, where she was a dean of students, assistant principal and adjunct professor with Touro College in partnership with Success Academy’s alternative teacher license master’s program.
-As an adjunct professor, she taught graduate students curriculum development and classroom management for students with disabilities (SPED), supervised field experiences for general education and SPED grades 1-6 and supervised teacher practicum in SPED grades 1-6.
+Before Turnaround, Tami held a variety of positions within the K-12 system, serving as a high school social studies teacher, dean of students, assistant principal and instructional coach consultant.
+Previously, Tami worked in a top-performing charter management organization, Success Academy, where she was a dean of students and assistant principal; and as an adjunct professor at Touro College.

-Tami holds an Ed.M. in organizational leadership from Teachers College Columbia University, an M.A. in education from St. Mary’s University of Minnesota and a B.S. in Sociology from St. Cloud State University.
-She holds certifications as a NYS school building leaders, teacher license, and Diversity and Inclusion practices.
+Tami holds an Ed.M. in organizational leadership from Teachers College Columbia University, an M.A. in Education from St. Mary’s University of Minnesota and a B.S. in Sociology from St. Cloud State University.
+She holds certifications as an NYS school building leaders, teacher license, and Diversity and Inclusion practices.